IPCC at UNFCCC COP30

 11:00 - 12:00

-This consultative event is being held in advance of the upcoming pair of IPCC Workshops on Engaging Diverse Knowledge Systems and on Methods of Assessment and encourages audience participation to discuss how the IPCC could engage and assess local, Indigenous and practitioner knowledge systems.
+This consultative event is being held in advance of the upcoming pair of IPCC workshops (the Workshop on Engaging Diverse Knowledge Systems and the Workshop on Methods of Assessment) and encourages audience participation to discuss how the IPCC could better engage with diverse knowledge (including local, Indigenous and practitioner knowledge systems) and the means by which such knowledge systems can be assessed (including artificial intelligence, ex-post evaluation and systematic review).

 View More